 If you do not want to cook yourself then there are options available.

-While these service are not as cheap as preparing your own nutritious meals.
+While these services are not as cheap as preparing your own nutritious meals.
 If you have a budget set aside for your diet then these services are great for those unable or unwilling to do their own meal prep.

 If you have any further questions please feel free to ask them below using the comment form provided.